Robert William Roper House: 1968–2018 (Richard H. Jenrette)

 Richard Jenrette, a New York financier, well-known preservationist and collector of significant historic houses, bought Roper House in 1968, and took full possession in 1981 at the end of Mrs. Hastie's life tenancy.
 Over the next two years, he engaged the decorative painter Robert Jackson to marbleize the walls, installed blue and gold curtains, put down Scalamandré carpeting, furnished the principal rooms with a suite of Duncan Phyfe furniture, and hung portraits of George Washington and Andrew Jackson over the mantels.
 Kenneth and Martha Severens, writing in The Magazine Antiques, described it as "an exemplary restoration."
 Mr. Jenrette wrote two books about his half-century tenure at Roper House: Adventures with Old Houses (2005) and Columns by the Sea (2013).
 Jenrette died at Roper House on April 22, 2018.

-2018–Present (CAHPT)
+2018–Present (RHJF)

-Roper House is currently owned by the Classical American Homes Preservation Trust, a foundation created by Richard Jenrette.
+Roper House is currently owned by the Richard Hampton Jenrette Foundation, created by Richard Jenrette in 1993.